 - Their bond portfolios are well diversified across many industries and companies, with no investment representing more than 1% of assets

 - Due to their financial strength and reserves, they have the ability to hold on to any assets that may decline in value for many years until they recover

 - They had virtually no exposure to the risky investments that caused the market meltdown of 2008

-- They have NEVER missed paying an annual dividend to policyowners for more than 100 years, including during the Great Depression!
+- They are masters at under-promising and over-delivering and have NEVER missed paying an annual dividend to policyowners for more than 100 years, including during the Great Depression!

 No one knows for sure what direction the dollar will go.
 The current economic environment can change any time, and it can turn on a dime, as it has in the past.
 We are a global economy, and the actions of other nations impact us, as well.